 Recent studies found that 52.2% of website traffic is happening on mobile devices.

-If that statistic doesn’t urge you to take the mobile design of your website more seriously, then consider that Google is now indexing new websites with mobile-first indexing.
-This means that new websites will be reviewed by Google based on their mobile design first, instead of their desktop design.
+If that statistic doesn’t urge you to take your website’s mobile design more seriously, then consider that Google is now indexing new websites with mobile-first indexing.
+This means that new websites will be reviewed by Google based on their mobile design first instead of their desktop design.
 And again, they’re looking at the user experience.